 The biggest drawback of getting a used card is that you can never be truly certain what the card was previously used for.
 It’s possible that the card was used for ordinary, everyday gaming and is perfectly fine to use.
 However, it’s also possible that it was used for crypto mining.

-If the card was used as a part of a mining setup, it could definitely have some inherent flaws.
-These cards have to be turned on and working at their full capacity for extensive amounts of time.
+If the card was used as a part of a mining setup, it could certainly have some inherent flaws.
+These cards have to be turned on and working at their full capacity for extended periods of time.
 This could be weeks, months, or even years.

 This excessive workload means the circuitry is exposed to substantial amounts of power running through it, which can reduce its lifespan.
-Other things that could cause harm to the card include the circumstances in which it was utilized.
+Other things that could cause harm to the card include the conditions in which it was employed.

 Miners often look to use as many GPUs as they can in as small an area as possible, which means the card will be tightly packed inside a rig and is warmed not only by itself but also by its adjacent cards.